gridsome/gridsome.org/docs/how-to-contribute.md

 - Run `gridsome develop` to preview the blog at `http://localhost:8000/blog`.
 - The content for the blog lives in the `/blog` folder.
 Make additions or modifications here.
 - Add your avatar image to `/blog/authors`.
-- Add your name to `/blog/authors/authors.yaml`.
+- Add your name and info to `/blog/authors/authors.yaml`.
 - Add a new folder following the pattern `/blog/yyyy-mm-dd-title` (for example, 2018-09-14-say-hello-to-gridsome).
 Within this newly created folder add an `index.md` file.
 - Add `title`, `date`, `author`, and `tags` to the frontmatter of your `index.md`.
 If you are cross posting your post you can add `canonicalLink` for SEO benefits.
 - If your blog post contains images add them to your blog post folder and reference them in your post's `index.md`.